skaary/ansible-provision-linux/README.md

 ### Enable role

-Look for the package section and set them to `install` if an execution of the role is desired; any other value will ignore the role.
+Look for the package section and set them to `true` if an execution of the role is desired; otherwise, set it to `false` to ignore the role.

 ```bash
 $ vi host_vars/<name>.yml